ajspurr/medical_cost_prediction/README.md

 <p align="center"><img src="/output/models/sm_lr_results_5_no_outliers.png" width="900"/></p>

 I ploted the changes in model performance metrics with this model.
 Again, the results aren't surprising.
 The max error (max_e) decreases dramatically.
 R-squared/adjusted increases dramatically.
 Still no calculated heteroscedasticity.
-Interestingly, not only the the rmse, mae, and median asbolute errors decrease, but the difference between them decreased as well.
+Interestingly, not only did the the rmse, mae, and median asbolute errors decrease, but the difference between them decreased as well.
 This is a testament to the fact that they have varying sensitivities to large residuals, which have now been removed.
 I didn't replot the changes in model coefficients as they didn't change much.
 Most notably, the 'age' coefficient increased from ~-250 to ~0.

 <p align="center"><img src="/output/models/performance_no_outliers.png" width="800"/></p>